beowulfey/pylinnaeo/README.md

 #### How do I use it?
-When you navigate the various security parameters for opening binaries from tiny open source developers (it's legit, but I don't know how to sign my code yet, sorry) you'll be greeted with the main window.
+Once opened you'll be greeted with the main window.
 Try opening up some previously-downloaded sequence files or other alignments you have made (only clustal format--.clustal or .aln--or fasta files though, sorry).
 You can also copy a fasta-formatted sequence and paste it directly into the program.

 Sequences and alignments can be renamed or organized in folders.
 I recommend getting your sequences from [UniProt](https://www.uniprot.org) as I've integrated it into the DSSP search function (it uses the sequence ID).

 Renaming a sequence won't change the underlying ID, so feel free to call it whatever you like!
 You can access the ID by copying out a sequence or exporting it.

-Exporting an alignment uses the displayed names though.
+Exporting an alignment uses the displayed names instead.

 Highlight a few sequences (hold ctrl) and either double click or hit the align button to create a new alignment.

 There is also an options panel that allows for choosing a font, theme, increase the font size, etc.

-Enjoy, and hope it works for you, the intrepid reader!
+Enjoy, and hope it works for you, the intrepid early tester!
 I appreciate your feedback!

 #### Special thanks